Everything you need to know about lamella clarifiers

 If you have thin lamellae in your clarifier, they may bend under the weight of the sludge that accumulates in them.
 That’s why many manufacturers require weekly maintenance.

-The benefits of combining a lamellar clarifier with a drum filter
+The benefits of combining a lamella clarifier with a drum filter

 The benefits of combining a lamella clarifier with biological treatment

-Combining a lamellar clarifier with biological treatment is an advantageous choice for wastewater treatment systems.
+Combining a lamella clarifier with biological treatment is an advantageous choice for wastewater treatment systems.

-The lamellar clarifier, which separates suspended solids from the wastewater, removes suspended solids and discharges them as mud, thus reducing the pollutant load on the biological treatment system.
+The lamella clarifier separates suspended solids from wastewater.
+It removes suspended solids in the form of sludge, reducing the pollution load of biological treatment.
 Biological treatment is designed to break down the pollutants dissolved in the effluent by the action of micro-organisms.
 These micro-organisms then use these substances to live and reproduce with the pollutants as nutrients.
-Treatment process include:

 • save space and energy, which also makes it economically advantageous